aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 ---

-## Part 2: How Agents Connect to the World — Understanding MCP
+## Part 2: how agents connect to the world — understanding MCP

 For an agent to be useful, it needs to connect to tools and data.
 In 2024, Anthropic published the Model Context Protocol (MCP) — an open standard for exactly this.
 By early 2026, MCP had over 12,000 public server implementations and adoption from OpenAI, Google, and Microsoft.